The 20 Best Paraneoplastic Cerebellar Degeneration Doctors in Japan

 Ube, JP

-Fumitaka Shimizu practices in Ube, Japan.
+Fumitaka Shimizu practices practicing medicine in Ube, Japan.
 Shimizu is rated as an Advanced expert by MediFind in the treatment of Paraneoplastic Cerebellar Degeneration.
-Their top areas of expertise are Multifocal Motor Neuropathy, Transverse Myelitis, Neuromyelitis Optica, Optic Neuritis, and Thymectomy.
+They are also highly rated in 12 other conditions, according to our data.
+Their clinical expertise encompasses Multifocal Motor Neuropathy, Neuromyelitis Optica, Transverse Myelitis, Optic Neuritis, and Thymectomy.

 Advanced in Paraneoplastic Cerebellar Degeneration